TezosRio/taps/README.md

 ## Features

-- (NEW!)
-Native Wallet: Can be used as the funds resource to pay rewards to delegators.
+- Native Wallet: Can be used as the funds resource to pay rewards to delegators.
 - Automatically distributes Tezos rewards to delegators when a cycle change happens.
 - User/Password protected access.
 - Custom individual delegator fee definition.
 - Generates payment logs.
 - Stores payments history.
+- (NEW!)
+Batch Transaction Payments!
+- (NEW!)
+Bond Pool configuration and automatic payments!

 ## Credits